mlresearch/v124/_posts/2020-08-27-finkelstein20a.md

   relations between  identified and non-identified counterfactual events often yield information  about non-identified events.
 We show that this approach is powerful enough to  recover known sharp bounds and tight inequality constraints, and to derive
-  \ novel bounds and constraints.}"
+  \ novel bounds and constraints."
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: finkelstein20a
 month: 0
-tex_title: "{Deriving Bounds And Inequality Constraints Using Logical Relations Among Counterfactuals}"
+tex_title: Deriving Bounds And Inequality Constraints Using Logical Relations Among Counterfactuals
 firstpage: 1348
 lastpage: 1357
 page: 1348-1357